Selling products online is a business that nearly anyone can start with just a computer, an internet connection and a little know-how.

 Not every book has a great resale value, but popular titles, textbooks and rare or early editions can net you a handsome profit.

-There are numerous book buyback websites (including the major players like Amazon and eBay), but there are also smaller, niche used book sellers such as Bookscouter, Powell’s Books and Cash4Books.net.
+There are numerous book buyback websites (including the major players like Amazon and eBay), but there are also smaller, niche used book buyers such as Bookscouter and Powell’s Books.
 Local used book stores and college campus bookstores will often buy back books as well.

 When you’re out hunting for books with good resale value, you can use the Ziffit app to scan the barcode of the used book and see how much Ziffit will buy it for.
 Once you’ve got a list of books you want to resell, use the app to print out a FedEx shipping label and mail off your books.